 Each of the first seven books follows a new sister.
 They were adopted from the four corners of the Earth by a man known only as Pa Salt, who has died at the very beginning of the series.
 The books then track each sister’s journey through grief, love, and life.

 Ultimately, the series is a story about humanity.
 Riley weaves in themes of love, family, joy, loss, fear, pain, and hope.

 While Riley died before finishing the series, she did instruct her son on the key elements of the final novel before her death.
-With her guidance and key input, Harry Whittaker co-wrote the concluding chapter to the series, which will publish in the spring of 2023.
+With her guidance and key input, Harry Whittaker co-wrote the concluding chapter to the series.

 As each book inches closer to the conclusion that will reveal the identity of Pa Salt, it is very important to read these books in publication order.